 Ransomware attacks have become increasingly common as members of malicious hacker networks increasingly supply would-be attackers with “Ransomware as a Service) (RaaS) platforms that allow them to easily execute ransomware attacks without needing to develop and execute their own programs.
 Web filtering helps fight against ransomware attacks by proactively blocking websites that are used to execute ‘drive-by downloads’ that infect a user’s machine with the ransomware software without their knowledge.

 Content filtering software that can block Windows applications also protects against unauthorized computer programs (“Shadow IT”).
 Shadow IT programs can be a critical data security risk as they aren’t properly monitored and managed by the corporate IT department and employees can potentially be sharing confidential files through them.

 There are well over 1 billion sites currently on the world wide web, and approximately 380 new websites are created every minute!
-With such a massive influx of information, how can internet filters keep up?
+With such a massive influx of information, how can web filtering keep up?

 The two core components of identifying the websites that will be managed by your internet filtering software are its whitelists and blacklists.

 Whitelist: A whitelist (aka an allowed list) is a list of the websites (domains), URLs, and ports that you would specifically like to allow on your network.
 Whitelisting is typically used in a deny by default approach when administrators would like to block access to the entire internet except for the websites on the whitelist.

 Blacklist: A blacklist (aka a blocked list) is a list of the websites (domains), URLs, and ports that you would specifically like to block from your network.
 Manual blacklisting-only approaches are typically used when administrators want to allow access to the majority of the internet with a few exceptions.

 Before manually configuring whitelists and blacklists, it helps to know the difference between a domain and a URL as they can be used in unique ways to further refine your internet filtering configuration.